Oonyekus/Classification_Model_for_Heart-health_/README.md

 ## Overview
 ---
-In this analysis, I predicted heart attacks using classification models, specifically logistic regression, K-nearest neighbours (KNN) algorithms and Decision Tree.
+In this analysis, I predicted heart attacks using classification models, specifically logistic regression, K-nearest neighbours (KNN) algorithms, and Decision Tree.
 The goal was to create models that, from a variety of variables, properly estimate the risk of a heart attack.
-To do this, 1 created 5 logical regression models, 3 KNN algorithms and 1 tree with different combinations and a number of predictor variables, each representing different aspects of an individual's health profile.
+To do this, 1 created 5 logical regression models, 3 KNN algorithms, and 1 tree with different combinations and a number of predictor variables, each representing different aspects of an individual's health profile.

 ## Data Sources
 ---